jvaleskadevs/farcaster-frames-v2-demo/README.md

 ### Onchain

-Onchain section include the same as wallet in previous section in a more accesible under a well known word that resonates with all of us.
-Onchain.
+Onchain section include the same as wallet in previous section in a more accesible way under a well known word that resonates with all of us, onchain.

 #### Features